ChenLiu-1996/CitationMap/README.md

     - Your Google Scholar profile is not up-to-date.
     - Some papers citing you are not indexed by Google Scholar.
     - Some authors citing you do not have Google Scholar profile.
-    - Some authors citing you do not self-report their affiliations.
+    - Some authors citing you do not report their affiliations.
-2. `geopy.geocoders` is used to convert the citing authors' self-reported affiliations to geographic coordinates.
+2. `geopy.geocoders` is used to convert the citing authors' affiliations to geographic coordinates.
 To facilitate the process, I used some simple rule-based natural language processing to clean up the affiliations.
 As a result, you are expected to have:
     - Underestimation if correct affiliations are not found by `geopy.geocoders`.
     - Underestimation if we experience communication error with `geopy.geocoders`.
     - Overestimation if non-affiliation terms are incorrectly identified as locations by `geopy.geocoders`.